OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 SharePoint Framework developer experience update:

+- Automated the process to add multiple SPFx web parts as Teams Tab pages and configure the new web parts with Teams app.
+- Choose which SharePoint Framework (SPFx) package version to use when creating a SPFx-based Teams tab app, either from a globally installed version or let Teams Toolkit install the latest version for you.
 - Streamlined full stack debugging for SPFx based tab apps on Teams, Outlook and the Microsoft 365 app.
-- Automated the process to add multiple SPFx web parts as Teams Tab pages and configure the new web parts with Teams app.
-- Provided flexibility to let user decide which SharePoint Framework (SPFx) package version to use when creating a SPFx-based Teams tab app, either to choose from a globally installed version or let Teams Toolkit install the latest version for you.
   ![SPFx](https://user-images.githubusercontent.com/11220663/230363218-98e16312-17b0-49cf-8617-333ca961c4b0.png)

 Teams Toolkit generated project file change:

-- Updated lifecycles in yml files to only include provision, deploy, and publish.
+- Simplified the default lifecycle steps in `teamsapp.yml` to be Provision, Deploy, and Publish.
+The ConfigureApp and RegisterApp steps are removed, and their actions are defaulted to the Provision step.
-- Added an action `script` so you can run any script in `teamsapp.yml` file.
+- Added support for a new action, `uses: script`, that can be used to run any script command.
 - Some actions now support a `writeToEnvironmentFile` parameter to define generated environment variable names.
 - `.env.{envName}` files now only contain non-sensitive information and are removed from `.gitignore`.
 - Added `.env.{envName}.user` files to store sensitive information like password and are added to `.gitignore`.